The Roan Mountain Area

-Even cross-country skiing is popular here during the winter, owing to the fact that the Roan Massif gets more snow than almost any other location in Western NC.
-It is one of the highest ranges in the Southern Appalachians, with peaks topping out at over 6200'.
+Roan Massif is one of the highest ranges in the Southern Appalachians, with peaks topping out at over 6200 ft.
+Owing to the fact that the Roan Massif gets more snow than almost any other location in Western NC, cross-country skiing is even popular here during the winter.
 The Appalachian Trail - which is the main hiking opportunity on the massif - traverses the ridgetops while a few other trails wind around the area, including one fully wheelchair-accessible trail through the main Gardens area.

-Besides the rhodododendrons, which bloom in mid-June, you'll find the mountain interesting for a variety of other reasons.
+Besides the rhododendrons, which bloom in mid-June, you'll find the mountain interesting for a variety of other reasons.
 The massif's balds are probably the next-most interesting feature.
 These treeless mountaintops offer spectacular views, fields of grass waving in the winds, and an alpine-like hiking experience.
-In other places, a dense spruce-fir forest grows, some of the healthiest examples of this ecosystem left in the southern Appalachians (since being devastated over the last few decades by the Balsam Wooly Adelgid).
-A unique historical site, that of the Cloudland Hotel, offers a glimpse into the mountains' past while the mountain's name itself has been subject to legends of origin and historcal debate.
+In other places, a dense spruce-fir forest grows, some of the healthiest examples of this ecosystem left in the southern Appalachians (since being devastated over the last few decades by the Balsam Woolly Adelgid).
+A unique historical site, that of the Cloudland Hotel, offers a glimpse into the mountain's past while the mountain's name itself has been subject to legends of origin and historical debate.

 So what does "Roan" mean?
 It depends on who you ask.
 Some say the name refers to Daniel Boone's "roan" or reddish horse, which he supposedly rode into the area.
 It could also refer to the reddish appearance of the Rhododendron blooms or of various other wildflowers or berries (such as mountain ash) that grace the mountaintop.
 Whatever the origin, the name has stuck, and it's official now.